trigaten/Learn_Prompting/docs/reliability/calibration.md

 **What exactly does it mean to calibrate an output distribution?**

-Consider an example of a sentiment analysis task with two possible labels, `Positive` and `Negative`.
+Say we have a sentiment analysis task with two possible labels, `Positive` and `Negative`.
 Consider what happens when the LLM is prompted with `Input: N/A Sentiment: `.
 This input doesn't contain any _context_ which the LLM can use to make a sentiment prediction, so it is called a **context-free** input.